turingschool/mod-0-curriculum/ft/shared/atom.md

 1. Make a file called `ruby.md`
 1. Make a file called `javascript.md`
 1. Open the project in Atom
-1. Add a list of things you already know about Ruby in the `ruby.md` file
+1. Add a list of things you already know about the language that is taught in the program you are enrolled in, in the appropriate file
 1. List the contents of your directory (you should see the files you just created)
 1. Demonstrate how to expand and collapse the file tree with a keyboard shortcut
 1. Close Atom with a keyboard shortcut
 1. Delete the `javascript.md` file
 1. Get back out of the `my_first_projects` directory
-1. List the contents of your directory (you should see `my_first_projects`)
+1. List the contents of your current directory (you should see `my_first_projects`)
 1. Remove the `my_first_projects` directory

 ### Challenge #2